 “As we are getting this burst of insulin, there can be a bump of energy.
 Paired with the excitement of the night, it can get kids restless at bedtime,” she says.
 “After a big surge of insulin, we can have a crash, which could affect overnight sleep from a drop in blood sugar.”

-This is a lot of physical activity for the body to manage when it should be resting.
+This is a lot for the body to process when it should be resting.
 But just how bad that is for kids’ sleep isn’t entirely clear.

 “The relationship between sugar and sleep is complicated,” explains Roxanne Prichard, Ph.D., professor of neuroscience and psychology at the University of St. Thomas in St. Paul, Minnesota.
-“The only aspect of diet that’s been linked to sleep problems in children is sugar-sweetened beverages, but they often have caffeine.”
+“The only aspect of diet that’s been linked to sleep problems in children is sugar-sweetened beverages,” she added, explaining that since those beverages often contain caffeine as well, it can be difficult to determine what’s causing the sleep troubles.

 Unexpected ways Halloween candy can impact sleep

 Beyond causing a sugar high, Halloween candy may pose other potential risks to kids’ sleep.
-Research shows that eating too close to bedtime—whether candy or not—can cause nighttime awakenings and disrupted sleep.
+Research shows that eating too close to bedtime — whether candy or any other food — can cause nighttime awakenings and poorer sleep quality.
+This is because, name similarties aside, active digestion prevents their body from entering the “rest and digest” mode that’s so important for getting sound slumber.
 So, if your kids are still raiding their Halloween loot right before bed, their sleep might take a toll.

 “You shouldn’t be hungry or full right before you go to bed.
 If you can get a couple of hours between a major meal and sleep time, that’s better,” notes Prichard.

 Chocolate may also have a hidden, sleep-disrupting trick up its sleeve: caffeine.
 According to the U.S. Department of Agriculture, a fun-size bar of chocolate candy has 3 mg of caffeine.
-That’s only a small fraction of the 96 mg of caffeine in a cup of coffee, but if your child eats several bars (or scarfs down a few mini bars of dark chocolate, which contains more than twice the amount of caffeine as milk chocolate), it could make it harder to fall asleep.
+That’s only a small fraction of the 96 mg of caffeine in a cup of coffee, but tally up a few bite-size bars, plus that king-size candy bar they scored at trunk-or-treat night, or some dark chocolate (which contains more than twice the amount of caffeine as milk chocolate), and that buzz could start to stand in the way of bedtime.

 “Children are much more sensitive to caffeine than adults are,” says Dr. Thanuja Hamilton, sleep medicine specialist at Advocare Sleep Physicians of South Jersey.

-Even if kids don’t eat much of their haul on Halloween night, just having that mountain of candy around can keep them buzzing with excitement.
-Seeing their candy stash and all the shiny wrappers can be as stimulating as eating it.
+Even if kids don’t eat much of their haul on Halloween night, just possessing that mountain of candy can create excitement.
+Seeing their candy stash and all the shiny wrappers can be as stimulating as eating it, Prichard explains.

 “It’s a cultural tradition: After trick-or-treating, you dump it on the floor, you organize it, it’s like a game.
 It’s fun, and it will probably delay bedtime,” says Prichard.